CLNEulalia/Sql-Intro/readme.md

 See also: [Naming style guide](http://www.sqlstyle.guide/).

 Note: there's no definitive naming convention for SQL databases.
 It's far more important to be consistent across your db.
-I'm in the "plural table names and singular column names" camp
+More are in the "plural table names and singular column names" camp.

-### You Do: Database Conversion (10 min / 0:30)
+### You Do: Database Conversion

-Find a partner and think of a shared interest that can be used to demonstrate a one-to-many relationship like the example above.
-Use a model from a previous project if you need some inspiration.
-Find a space to whiteboard or draw on paper and create sample JSON data.
+In groups of two, think of a shared interest that can be used to demonstrate a one-to-many relationship like the example above.
+Use a Mongo model from a previous project if you need some inspiration.
+Draw it out on paper or in a Google Doc and create some sample JSON data.
 Then create tables to represent the same data as it would appear in a SQL database.

+- What are the advantages of each structure?

-## Relational vs Non-Relational | PostgreSQL vs MongoDB (10 min / 0:40)
+## Relational vs Non-Relational | PostgreSQL vs MongoDB

 Non-Relational or **noSQL** databases have existed in some form for decades, however their use didn't become wide spread until recently. noSQL databases